 What Is Stress?

-Stress is the reaction to a perceived threat or challenge.
-It's our body's way of preparing us to fight or flee the threat.
-When we experience stress, our brains trigger the release of hormones like adrenaline and cortisol, which help to mobilize the body's resources for action.
+Stress can be defined as our body’s reaction to a perceived threat or challenge.
+When we experience a stressful situation, our brains typically react by preparing us to fight or flee the threat.
+The fight-or-flight response is often seen as a primal reaction to perceived danger.
+The response typically happens almost immediately after the brain detects a threat, usually triggering the release of hormones like adrenaline and cortisol, which can mobilize the body's resources for action.

-- Rapid heart rate
+Rapid heart rate

-- Decreased digestion and blood flow to the skin
+Decreased digestion and blood flow to the skin

-- Increased blood sugar levels
+Increased blood sugar levels

 The Physical And Mental Impact Of Stress On Your Body

-- Muscle tension and pain: Stress can cause you to hold your muscles in a tense position for prolonged periods, which can lead to pain in your back, neck, and shoulders.
+Muscle tension and pain: Stress can cause you to hold your muscles in a tense position for prolonged periods, which can lead to pain in your back, neck, and shoulders.

 Strategies For Preventing And Managing Stress

-Deep breathing exercises help calm your mind and body by increasing oxygen flow and reducing heart rate and blood pressure.
+Deep breathing exercises may calm your mind and body by increasing oxygen flow and reducing heart rate and blood pressure.

-Other Commonly Asked Questions
+Frequently Asked Questions (FAQs)